-Bullied children can suffer lasting psychological harm as adultsFebruary 20th, 2013 in Psychology & Psychiatry /
+Bullied children can suffer lasting psychological harm as adultsFebruary 20, 2013 in Medicine & Health / Psychology & Psychiatry

 Bullied children grow into adults who are at increased risk of developing anxiety disorders, depression and suicidal thoughts, according to a study led by researchers at Duke Medicine.

 The findings, based on more than 20 years of data from a large group of participants initially enrolled as adolescents, are the most definitive to date in establishing the long-term psychological effects of bullying.

 Published online Feb.
 20, 2013, in JAMA Psychiatry, the study belies a common perception that bullying, while hurtful, inflicts a fleeting injury that victims outgrow.